informatici/openhospital-core/README.md

     mvn test

-Note: tests are ran against an in-memory database (H2).
+Note: tests are run against an in-memory database (H2).

 To run tests against a MariaDB instance: